liushulinle/CRASpell/README.md

 # CRASpell
-The code for our ACL2022 findings paper: CRASpell: A Contextual Typo Robust Approach to Improve Chinese Spelling Correction
+Source code for the paper "CRASpell: A Contextual Typo Robust Approach to Improve Chinese Spelling Correction" in ACL2022 findings.

 # 1. Requirements
    -python 3.7